-Two large, faith-based healthcare systems, each with its own established brand identity and historic roots in their service areas, formed a joint operating company under a single new name — one literally unheard of in the local market.
-An initial campaign (handled by a different agency) communicated the facts of the merger, but it focused on the old system’s locations and buildings.
-Consumers were left wondering: who is this new organization?
+Two large, faith-based healthcare systems, each with its own established brand identity and historic roots in their service areas, formed a joint operating company under a single new name with no awareness among consumers in the local market.
+The organization developed initial communications (handled by a different agency) which mainly covered the facts of the merger.
+Consumers were left wondering: Which hospitals does this new system include?
 What do they stand for?

 Taking the pulse of the organization’s current competitors and prospects was essential to finding a spot they could own within a market filled with strong, well-known players — including many large, urban academic medical centers.
-Moveo conducted in-depth qualitative consumer research and interviews with leadership and service line stakeholders.
-We confirmed the organization was offering care comparable to or surpassing its big city competitors (as well as other robust suburban systems) and they enjoyed a reputation for inclusivity and compassion.
+Movéo conducted in-depth qualitative consumer research and interviews with leadership and service line stakeholders.
+We confirmed the organization was offering care comparable to or surpassing its big city competitors (as well as other robust suburban systems), and they enjoyed a reputation for personalized, compassionate care.

 A rigorous competitor review showed creative ranging from academic clinical claims to spiritual and neighborly messages.
-But there was something missing, and that led to our key insight: our organization could offer the same quality care as a research-based university system — but one where patients are treated as family.
+But there was something missing and that led to our key insight: our organization could offer the same quality care as a research-based university system — but one where patients are treated as family.
 A set of brand messages was developed with subsets that threaded the idea through each service line.
-Moveo then developed creative concepts and taglines that brought the “treating you like family” niche to life.
-The selected concept used words rarely seen in healthcare and played off the idea of a “vow” to underscore family, personal relationships and commitment.
+Movéo then developed creative concepts and taglines that brought the “treating you like family” niche to life.
+The selected concept played off the idea of a “vow” to underscore family, personal relationships, and commitment.
 The concept and tagline were bold enough to capture attention, but broad enough to convey the brand across audiences and channels.

-Working against an aggressive timeline and media plan, Moveo implemented the concept through a multi-channel campaign that included TV, radio, OOH, print digital and internal communications and carried it over into a complete redesign of the organization’s website and navigation.
-With a strategic, differentiating platform in hand, Moveo also spearheaded the development of integrated marketing communication plans for every service line and a measurement framework — firsts for the organization.
+Working against an aggressive timeline and media plan, Movéo implemented the concept through a multi-channel campaign that included TV, radio, OOH, print digital, and internal communications and carried it over into a complete redesign of the organization’s website (look and feel, content and navigation).
+With a strategic, differentiating platform in hand, Movéo also spearheaded the development of integrated marketing communication plans for every service line and a measurement framework — firsts for the organization.

 The new creative was well received among hospital leadership and tested positively in early, initial research.
-Subsequent research showed that one-third of respondents was familiar with the tagline — the highest level of tagline familiarity across its competitors.
-Organizational ratings across the enterprise were steady or up and positive associations generally improved.
+Subsequent research showed that one-third of respondents were familiar with the tagline — the highest level of tagline familiarity among competitors.
+Organizational ratings across the enterprise were steady or up, and positive associations generally improved.